Improvement Practitioner (Level 4)

 Improvement Practitioners use a blend of project management, change management, as well as Lean and Six Sigma principles to identify and lead the delivery of change within their organisation.

-Following the introduction to the apprenticeship teaching and coaching sessions will typically take place later afternoon/early evening on a fortnightly basis.
-Depending on the cohort this could be conducted live-online or within a TLI delivery venue.
+Following an introduction to the apprenticeship, teaching and coaching sessions will typically take place on a fortnightly basis (e.g late afternoon/early evening).
+Depending on the cohort, this could be conducted live online or face-to-face at one of our delivery venues.

-The Improvement Practitioner's apprenticeship will provide opportunities to learn and practice the knowledge, skills and behaviors (KSBs) in order for them to:
+The apprenticeship will provide opportunities to learn and practice the knowledge, skills and behaviors (KSBs) identified in the apprenticeship standard, enabling apprentices to:

 - Identify potential opportunities, diagnose issues, propose solutions and implement changes and controls